GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-security/README.md

 There are two broad sets of variables you will need to fill in:

-- variables shared by other stages (org id, billing account id, etc.), or derived from a resource managed by a different stage (folder id, automation project id, etc.)
+- variables shared by other stages (organization id, billing account id, etc.), or derived from a resource managed by a different stage (folder id, automation project id, etc.)
 - variables specific to resources managed by this stage

 To avoid the tedious job of filling in the first group of variables with values derived from other stages' outputs, the same mechanism used above for the provider configuration can be used to leverage pre-configured `.tfvars` files.